How To Choose The Best Workaway Host

 THINK ABOUT WHAT MAKES YOU THE HAPPIEST.

 Is it working with people?
 Animals?
 Being outdoors?
 Working with your hands?
 Think about this!
-Workaway is an excellent opportunity, but remember what you want, what makes you feel alive because at the end... this is work!
+Workaway is an excellent opportunity, but remember what you want, what makes you feel alive, because at the end... this is work!
 Make sure it feeds your soul.

 ASK FOR THE DETAILS!

 In case you were wondering, my time in Uig wasn't all glamorous pictures!
 I worked hard, was it worth it?
 HELL YES!
-I cleaned about six bathrooms a day, cleaned about four private rooms a week, and did the front of desk shifts.
+I cleaned about six bathrooms a day, cleaned about four private rooms a week, and did the front desk shifts.

 *There are a variety of organizations that allow travelers a chance to work in different locations in exchange for room and board.